-The OPA354 series of high-speed, voltage-feedback CMOS operational amplifiers are designed for video and other applications requiring wide bandwidth.
+The OPA357 series of high-speed, voltage-feedback CMOS operational amplifiers are designed for video and other applications requiring wide bandwidth.
 They are unity-gain stable and can drive large output currents.
 Differential gain is 0.02% and differential phase is 0.09°.
 Quiescent current is only 4.9mA per channel.

-The OPA354 series op amps are optimized for operation on single or dual supplies as low as 2.5V (± 1.25 V) and up to 5.5V (± 2.75 V).
+The OPA357 series op amps are optimized for operation on single or dual supplies as low as 2.5V (± 1.25 V) and up to 5.5V (± 2.75 V).
 Common-mode input range extends beyond the supplies.
 The output swing is within 100mV of the rails, supporting wide dynamic range.

-For applications requiring the full 100mA continuous output current, single and dual SO-8 PowerPAD versions are available.
+For applications requiring the full 100mA continuous output current, the single SO-8 PowerPAD version is available.

-The single version (OPA354) is available in the tiny SOT23-5 and SO-8 PowerPAD packages.
-The dual version (OPA2354) comes in the miniature MSOP-8 and SO-8 PowerPAD packages.
-The quad version (OPA4354) is offered in TSSOP-14 and SO-14 packages.
+The single version (OPA357), comes in the miniature SOT23-6 and SO-8 PowerPAD packages.
+The dual version (OPA2357) is offered in the MSOP-10 package.

-Multichannel versions feature completely independent circuitry for lowest crosstalk and freedom from interaction.
+The dual version features completely independent circuitry for lowest crosstalk and freedom from interaction.
 All are specified over the extended -40°C to +125°C temperature range.

-OPAx354 RELATED PRODUCTS
+OPAx357 RELATED PRODUCTS

-FEATURES PRODUCT Shutdown Version of the OPA354 Family OPAx357 200MHz GBW, Rail-to-Rail Output, CMOS, Shutdown OPAx355 200MHz GBW, Rail-to-Rail Output, CMOS OPAx356 38MHz GBW, Rail-to-Rail Input/Output, CMOS OPAx350/3 75MHz BW G = 2, Rail-to-Rail Output OPAx631 150MHz BW G = 2, Rail-to-Rail Output OPAx634 100MHz BW, Differential Input/Output, 3.3V Supply THS412x
+FEATURES PRODUCT Non-Shutdown Version of OPA357 Family OPAx354 200MHz GBW, Rail-to-Rail Output, CMOS, Shutdown OPAx355 200MHz GBW, Rail-to-Rail Output, CMOS OPAx356 38MHz GBW, Rail-to-Rail Input/Output, CMOS OPAx350/3 75MHz BW G = 2, Rail-to-Rail Output OPAx631 150MHz BW G = 2, Rail-to-Rail Output OPAx634 100MHz BW, Differential Input/Output, 3.3V Supply THS412x